English Language Learning

-Private schools are NOT required to use ACCESS for ELLs® as recipients of Federal Title III program services.
+Private schools are NOT required to use ACCESS for ELLs as recipients of Federal Title III program services.
 However, private schools seeking Title III program services, through their Local Educational Agency (LEA), must demonstrate that the English language proficiency of all students they report to their LEAs is assessed annually and that each student is limited English proficient.
-Private schools can accomplish this by using a WIDA ACCESS™ Placement Test (W-APT™ Screener or WIDA MODEL™)* available free of charge at this website.
-Private school staff administering the screener must be trained to administer and score the W-APT™ Screener or WIDA MODEL™.
+Private schools can identify students in need of EL services by using a WIDA ACCESS™ Placement Test (for grades 1-12) available free of charge at the WIDA website.
+Kindergarten students must be screened using the WIDA MODEL for Kindergarten, which is purchased from WIDA.
+Private school staff administering the screener must be trained to administer and score the W-APT Screener and/or WIDA MODEL.

 - PARCC Resources for ELLs

 - PARCC Accessibility Features and Accommodations Manual, 3rd edition (p.
 44-48 about Accommodations for ELs)